Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 Apprenticeships are sorted into levels depending on the qualifications you need to apply and the stage of education they correspond to, similar to Key Stages in school.

-• Intermediate (Level 2): Equivalent to 5 passes at GCSE.
+• Intermediate (Level 2): Equivalent to five passes at GCSE.
 Typically lasts 12 to 18 months with no specific eligibility criteria.
-However, if you haven’t passed English and Maths at GCSE, you will continue with these subjects until you pass them or complete your apprenticeship.
+However, if you haven’t passed GCSE English and Maths, you must continue with these subjects until you pass them or complete your apprenticeship.

 • Degree (Level 6+): Offers a full bachelor’s (Level 6) or master’s (Level 7) degree while working.
 Entry requirements are similar to university, often including specific GCSE and A Level grades, plus transferable skills like communication and time management.
 Duration ranges from three to six years depending on the level of the apprenticeship.